 Know your Sources of Return

-Many Alternatives managers rely on equity beta (market exposure) to generate returns.
-This won’t provide diversification in a downturn.
+Many Alternatives managers rely too much on broader market performance to generate returns.
+This is unlikely to provide diversification in a downturn.
 We believe it is critical for investors to understand whether returns are reliant on skills-based investing – with genuine diversification benefits – or exposure to markets when assessing opportunities, and we advocate for the former.